scottdickerson/paleoindian-site/docs/Adobe XD Notes.md

 ## Questions

-Why are the font weights so different between the XD font and mine?
+-   Why are the font weights so different between the XD font and mine?
+-   Pulling the linear gradients, the colors are right, but the stop points are not.
+I also have to explicitly set at 180deg (or `to right`) otherwise it goes from top to bottom